webpro-nl/knip/packages/docs/src/content/docs/reference/cli.md

 ### `--preprocessor [preprocessor]`

-Preprocess the results before providing it to the reporter(s).
+Preprocess the results before providing it to the reporters.

 Can be repeated.
 Examples: